mczabaj/SessionM/README.md

+## Design

+Design a messaging system that:

+  * The system takes as an input a list of users, in the millions
+  * You will be interfacing with a remote system that takes messages in batches of up-to 100 users.
+  * The system needs to continue operating with as little impact if any physical machines fails (aka undelivered messages)

+Within this repo you will find some UML for the design of the messaging system.
+It is written in `.puml` files.
+These files can be **viewed** in the Atom IDE with the [plantuml-viewer](https://atom.io/packages/plantuml-viewer) package plugin.
+Once installed, go to a puml file and hit:

+    control + alt/option + p

+And it will bing up a split view to the right.

+#### Discuss tradeoffs if any

+  TODO: Insert design discussion topics (tradeoffs, etc.) here

 ## Code Example

 In Javascript, given an array of numbers, return the sum of the square of the numbers, but only if the number is greater than 5.